 Any real estate agent will tell you that improving your home is always a good idea.
 It adds extra value that you can recoup if you ever decide to sell the property.
 However, realtors will also tell you that the type of improvements you make will affect your property differently and that you shouldn’t always leap without looking to see how the improvements will change your home.

-Larger renovations, remodels, and improvements, however, can be more complicated.
+Larger renovations, remodels, and improvements, however, can be more complicated, so if you currently reside in Australia then a house renovation specialists like Stevcon can definitely help you create more space and add value to your property.
 One example can be found in the bathroom.
 If you don’t use your bathtub at all and want to replace it with a large walk-in shower, that can be great for you.
 But if that’s the only bathtub in the house and you replace it, your home suddenly becomes less attractive to families with young children.
 In that case, what’s an improvement for you, can actually become a deterrent for some buyers.
+(Source: site here)

 Are you changing something in the home to fix your particular needs or desires?
 Uniqueness can go a long way towards either making a home in high demand or driving off a large number of potential buyers.
 Customizing a house so that it’s perfect for you may mean making that house absolutely wrong for a lot of people.
 If the features you’re adding to the home aren’t in demand, you’ll have to face the possibility of being unable to easily sell the property or, worse, have to undo the changes you made!